mentainha/m3o/README.md

 ## Development

-This project is venture funded with a combination of open source services, managed hosting and a team with much distain for AWS.
+This project is venture funded with a combination of open source services, managed hosting and a team with much disdain for AWS.

 ## Publish APIs